SB-503

 Plain Language

-The Department of Health Care Access and Information and the Department of Technology must establish an advisory board on AI in healthcare.
-The board must develop best practices for AI use in health facilities, create a standardized bias testing system with criteria for developers to test AI models and systems, and establish a statewide certification confirming a developer's AI model or system meets the board's bias testing standards.
-These are directives to state agencies rather than obligations on private entities.
+The Department of Health Care Access and Information and the Department of Technology must jointly establish an advisory board focused on AI in healthcare.
+The board must develop best practices for healthcare AI use, create a standardized bias testing system, and establish a statewide certification program for AI models and systems that pass bias testing.
+This is an institutional-creation mandate directed at state agencies rather than a compliance obligation on private entities, so no taxonomy requirement applies.

 Statutory Text